aptech/docs/docs/CR-typef.rst

 Purpose
 ----------------

-Returns the type of data (the number of bytes per element) in a GAUSS data set.
+Returns the type of data (the number of bytes per element) in a GAUSS dataset.

 Format
 ----------------